Sebastian Hoeneß: Hoffenheim

 On 27 July 2020, Bundesliga club TSG Hoffenheim announced Hoeneß as their new manager for the 2020–21 season, signing a three-year contract until 30 June 2023.
-After turning out 9th in the 2021–22 season, Hoffenheim and Hoeneß parted ways.
+After finishing in ninth place in the 2021–22 season, Hoffenheim and Hoeneß parted ways.

 Stuttgart

 In April 2023, Hoeneß took over VfB Stuttgart.
 Hoeneß led the club from the bottom of the table into the relegation play-offs of the 2022–23 Bundesliga, in which Stuttgart defeated Hamburg.
 On 8 March 2024, Sebastian Hoeneß extended his contract with VfB Stuttgart until the summer of 2027.
-In the 2023–24 season, he led the club to a UEFA Champions League berth for the first time since 2009–10 by finishing 2nd, the club's best performance since 2007.
+In the 2023–24 season, he led the club to a UEFA Champions League berth for the first time since the 2009–10 season by finishing second, the club's best performance since 2007.
 In March 2025, he extended his contract with the club until 2028.

-Despite losing the DFL Supercup to Bayer 04 Leverkusen and finishing 9th in the Bundesliga with a league phase exit in the Champions League, Hoeneß led Stuttgart to the 2025 DFB-Pokal final where they beat third tier side Arminia Bielefeld 4-2 to give Stuttgart their 4th DFB Pokal title and first trophy since winning the 2006-07 Bundesliga title.
+Despite losing the DFL Supercup to Bayer Leverkusen and finishing in ninth place in the Bundesliga, with a league phase exit in the Champions League, Hoeneß guided Stuttgart to the 2025 DFB-Pokal final, where they defeated third tier side Arminia Bielefeld 4–2 to give Stuttgart their fourth DFB Pokal title and first trophy since winning the 2006–07 Bundesliga title.